aksommerville/fullmoon4/README.md

 - [x] Ensure feather actuates dragons on all exposed parts (possibly beyond the sprite).
 - [x] Possible to stand inside the dragon's head.
 Fire should hit you there.
 - [x] Castle 2f, the one with gamma, lambda, and water: Add a conveyor in the vertical corridor so lambda can't escape that way.
 And move button to more convenient spot.
-- [ ] Confirm tolltroll acknowledges invisible.
+- [x] Confirm tolltroll acknowledges invisible.
 And everything else sight-oriented.
-- [ ] Firewall: Respect invisibility.
+- [x] Firewall: Respect invisibility.
+- - ...+hattroll,duck,missile,pitchfork,rabbit,raccoon,seamonster,skyleton,watchduck
 - [ ] Lambda and charmed pushblock: Hesitate briefly at cell boundaries.
 - [ ] All blocks: Fuzz movement off-axis, make easier to squeeze in tight corridors.
 - [ ] horz/vert indicator showed null initially.